 A standard measurement of parallel CTI, or charge loss as a function of row, requires full illumination of the CCD with a source of known energy.
 The ECS on ACIS is capable of illuminating the entire CCD array with photons at a number of specific energies, as described in Section 2.3.
 The CTI on XIS is calibrated in a number of less direct ways, including a novel method of "checker flag" charge injection described further in Ozawa et al. (2009).
 Since the XIS calibration sources are incapable of illuminating the full chip, for proper comparison we must restrict our analysis to the upper corners of the ACIS chips as well.
 A change in CTI must change the accumulated charge loss and thus the pulseheight far from the framestore region.
 A change in pulseheight, however, does not necessarily have to be related to CTI; it could also be due to changes in the gain completely unrelated to radiation damage.
 For example, ACIS has a known slow change in the gain as a function of time as measured very close to the framestore where CTI should be negligible.
-For most of the CCDs it is monotonically decreasing at a rate of ~ 1 ADU yr^{-1} at 5.9 keV.2 panels).
+For most of the CCDs it is monotonically decreasing at a rate of $\sim 1$ ADU $yr^{-1}$ at 5.9 keV.

+To determine the feasibility of using only the upper corners as a CTI metric, we compared the change in Mn K $\alpha$ pulseheight to the measured CTI for two ACIS chips.
+The results are shown in Figure 3.
+Prior to correcting for the known gain change, the fractional pulseheight change is well-correlated to the CTI (left panels).
 After the correction, the correlation is even tighter (right panels).
 The correction coefficient was fit by eye, finding the value the best reduced the ACIS-I3 scatter.
 The correction is always less than 0.5% of the total pulseheight.

-To determine the feasibility of using only the upper corners as a CTI metric, we compared the change in Mn K α pulseheight to the measured CTI for two ACIS chips.
-The results are shown in Figure 3.
-Prior to correcting for the known gain change, the fractional pulseheight change is well-correlated to the CTI (left